spoturno/soundpy/README.md

 # Speech Recognition
 Speech recognition project using [SpeechRecognition](https://github.com/Uberi/speech_recognition) library.
-The goal of this project is to build a fully functional speech recognition given by the user with microphone.
+The goal of this project is to build a fully functional speech recognition given by the user with microphone, also apply this to build a small game about name gussing.
 The most important thing is to understand how speech recognition worksk in depth.
 The following commands are linux based.

 ## Prerequisites
 - python, pip,